-Floor Space Description Reason given by applicant for change Single Storey Ground Floor addition.
-It projects 5.83m and, as with the approved elevation, includes 8 full height glazed doors leading out onto a patio area.
-Part of the Improved wedding venue with natural light and direct access to the landscaped grounds was felt to be a much more
+Floor Space Description Reason given by applicant for change Single Storey It projects 5.83m and, as with the Improved wedding venue with Ground Floor approved elevation, includes 8 natural light and direct access addition. full height glazed doors leading to the landscaped grounds out onto a patio area.
+Part of the was felt to be a much more flat roof above is used as an external terrace area by 8 bedrooms above.
+The extension is designed to match with the hotel including matching brickwork, quoins, windows and rainwater goods.